testflows/TestFlows-WebSite/source/handbook/index.md

 ## examples

 The [examples] parameter of the test can be used to set `examples` of any inline test.
-The [examples] parameter must be passed an table of examples which can be defined using `Examples` class for an inline test or using the same [Examples] class as a decorator if the test is defined as a decorated function.
+The [examples] parameter must be passed a table of examples, which can be defined using `Examples` class for an inline test or using the same [Examples] class as a decorator if the test is defined as a decorated function.
 The rows of the examples table can be accessed using the `examples` attribute of the test.

-> **{% attention %}** Usually examples are used only with test outlines.
+> **{% attention %}** Usually, examples are used only with test outlines.
 Please see [Outline] for more details.

 For example,